Skip to content

 If you configured a web server to provide the directory XML, your phone can display phonebook entries.
 You have three options:

-1. Assign the directory to the Directory button 🕮.
+1. Add directory item to the menu assigned to Directory button 🕮.

 Uncomment the following line and replace URL to valid one.